m10x/Pulse-Audio-Stream-Deck-Plugin/README.md

 ## Fork Changes
 - Fix Stroke for Ajazz Knobs
 - Fix Button Images being resetted if action is added to/removed from OpenDeck
+- Fix Volume Control not working it App is restarted by getting fresh Audio-Stream ID before each action

 ## Features